Biblical Theology

 Listen to this article

-Numbers 19:1 serves as the opening verse of a chapter that introduces the laws and regulations regarding the purification of the Israelites through the use of the "water of purification" or the "water of cleansing."
-This chapter primarily focuses on the purification process required for those who have come into contact with a dead body.
+The opening verse of Numbers 19:1 introduces a chapter that sets forth the laws concerning the purification of the Israelites through the use of the “water of purification,” also referred to as the “water of separation” or “water of cleansing.”
+The focus of the chapter is the ritual required for anyone who has become ritually unclean by contact with a dead body.

 Share this: